cgat-developers/ruffus/doc/tutorials/new_tutorial/output_file_names.rst

         * recipes in a task function ``def foo_bar()`` for transforming your data: from **source** ``.c`` to **object** ``.o``

-    Let us look at the Ruffus syntax for doing this:
+    Let us review the Ruffus syntax for doing this:

         .. code-block:: bash
             :emphasize-lines: 1,2,3